Jepria/jfront-ui/.team/CODE_REVIEW_GUIDELINE.md

 - TypeScript: Component prop types should be named with `[component]Props`

-- Ensure you update the component dependencies, anytime you import a chakra component
+- Ensure you update the component dependencies, anytime you import a jfront component

 ## Hooks